jonathanmadeley/hl-api-client-net/README.md

 # Hargreaves Lansdown API Client
 A simple API client for pulling information about your ISA's from Hargreaves Lansdown written in C#.
+This project uses the web portal for HL's services and outputs the results in a computer-readable format.

 ## Introduction

 This is a simple client library for Hargreaves Lansdown.
 No Open API exists for regular traders so the routes this client operates on are those of which the web portal operates on.

 ## Authentication